MHawksworth/scaladbtest/README.markdown

 A new, light-weight database population framework for scala to replace DBUnit.

-##Goals

-- Must be really easy to setup, such as having a collection of traits to mix into various test frameworks.
-Make it work out of the box as much as possible, preferably with just a Connection object and a reference to either a markup language file or a DSL Class.
-There can be ways to specify how the data is loaded and cleaned, but in my experience, every project tends to do the same pattern so why not give good defaults.

-- DBunit populates rows in a different order than how you write them in the XML file.
-A better method is populate the data based on the order its written so that foreign key constraints won't cause problems.

-- Should automatically disable foreign key constraints when the first test runs.
-  This requires knowledge for each specific database.
-Since it is common for data to have circular references, it is annoying for the user to have to disable it manually, especially for databases like hsqldb where the user may not be familiar with how to do it.
-This wastes time and detracts from writing tests.
-This should be done by the framework automatically (a sensible default) with an option to disable it.

-- Offer a way to use symbols/labels to identity individual records rather than use ids.
-We can get the hash code and make that a unique identifier instead.
-  The rational is that when data gets large, it is difficult to keep track of all the ids and map their relationships, especially if you haven't worked on a project in a long time.
-Labels are better than arbitrary numbers.

-- Make it as fast as possible.
-This means placing them all in a transaction and using batch inserts and flushing them to the database every 20 or so inserts.

-- Gives records the ability to inherit default values for a given table, so that it's easier to create relevant test data.
-It also reduces typing and cognitive load since you don't have to specify every column.

-- Allow for an expression language, to point to other values such as labels to avoid duplication as well as a way to create dates easily (this often wastes a lot of time as you may not care about the date).

-- Allow for the ability to express "NULL" very easily, as this is very common to do.
-DBUnit has to be configured to translate strings like [NULL], which is a pain to setup initially.
-We want to make this very easy to get started for users.

-- Allow for flexibility in the columns that are specified.
-With DBUnit, the first record must contain all the columns, even when they are just null values.
-This turns out to be a royal pain.
-Insert statements will be individually crafted per record.
-This should make polymorphic objects (both single-table and multi-table) much easier to build test-data for.

-- Provide support for nosql databases using the same dsls

 ## Getting Started is Simple

 Scaladbtest uses a simple file format called DBT that is used to write and